o-ran-sc/nonrtric-plt-rappcatalogue/README.md

 ## License

-Copyright (C) 2020 Nordix Foundation.
+Copyright (C) 2020-2023 Nordix Foundation.
+All rights reserved.
+Copyright 2023-2025 OpenInfra Foundation Europe.
 All rights reserved.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.